valerielnd/Bike-Sharing/README.md

 [Customer Types Tableau Link](https://public.tableau.com/shared/K73CR6SZ7?:display_count=n&:origin=viz_share_link)

-Since there are 1900359 subscribers and 443865 short-term customers, which gives a proportion of 4.28 subscribers to short-term customers, we expect a more significant number of subscribers than short-term customers in De Moines.
+Since there are 1900359 subscribers and 443865 short-term customers, which gives a proportion of 4.28 subscribers to short-term customers, we expect a more significant number of subscribers than short-term customers in Des Moines.

 ### Checkout times for users